 The shoes are standard issue military dress shoes.
 They are built up so the sole and heel are equal in height.

-is that the Sentinel can "roll" on the outside of the build up as he walks down the mat.
-This allows him to move in
+this is that the Sentinel can "roll" on the outside of the build up as he walks down the mat.
+This allows him to

-a fluid fashion.
-If he does this correctly, his hat and bayonet will appear to not "bob" up and down with each step.
+move in a fluid fashion.
+If he does this correctly, his hat and bayonet will appear to not "bob" up and down with

+each step.
 It gives him a more formal and smooth look to his walk, rather than a "marching" appearance.
-The soles have a
+The

-steel tip on the toe and a "horseshoe" steel plate on the heel.
-This prevents wear on the sole and allows the
+soles have a steel tip on the toe and a "horseshoe" steel plate on the heel.
+This prevents wear on the sole and

-Sentinel to move smoothly during his movements when he turns to face the Tomb and then back down the mat.
+allows the Sentinel to move smoothly during his movements when he turns to face the Tomb and then back

+down the mat.
 Then there is the "clicker".
-It is a shank of steel attached to the inside of the face of the heel build-up on each
+It is a shank of steel attached to the inside of the face of the heel

 10. How many times will a Soldier be on duty during the shift?